A free, open-source, globally-available tool for synthesis screening

 Our Work: creating a common global baseline for synthesis screening

-We have released commec, a free, distributed, open-source tool for screening sequences of nucleic acids.
-The software package is designed as a global baseline for nucleic acid synthesis screening, supporting users to:
+Commec is a free, open-source tool designed as a global baseline for nucleic acid synthesis screening, supporting users to:

-- Boost screening with resilience to AI-generated sequences and subversion attempts
+- Boost resilience to AI-generated sequences, chimeric sequences, and subversion attempts

 If you have any questions or would like assistance getting started, please get in touch with our team at screening@ibbis.bio.